 This Christmas, several lucky people will be receiving these beautiful glass block Christmas present decorations from me.
 They are so easy to make and so pretty displayed wherever an outlet is nearby to plug them in.
 I have used them on end tables, under the Christmas tree, and in the bathroom.
 They make a wonderful accent wherever you decide to put them.

-- 1 glass block - pre-drilled from a craft store or whole from Home Improvement Store such as Home Depot or Lowe's (to see instructions for drilling a hole in a glass block, click here.)
+- 1 glass block, pre-drilled from a craft store or whole from a home improvement store such as Home Depot or Lowe's (to see instructions for drilling a hole in a glass block, click here).

-- 1 package of Christmas lights (35-50 lights: 35 is in the pictures you see in this hub), your choice of color
+- 1 package of Christmas lights (35–50 lights.
+35 lights are shown in the pictures you see in this article), your choice of color

 I work over a towel or a soft cloth to protect my glass block and the surface that I am working on.
 There are step-by-step pictures below these instructions.